dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 ### CHALLENGE 02

-> After recent attacks, we’ve developed a search tool.
+> After recent attacks, we've developed a search tool.
 Search the logs and discover what the attackers were after.
 >
 > Hint: Always search deeper.